oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 Oracle Linux is under open source license and is completely free to download and use.

-In addition, with WebLogic license and support, customers have access to:
+In addition, with WebLogic Server licenses and support, customers have access to:
 - The latest WebLogic Server images which bundle Java SE and the latest slim Oracle Linux images.
 - Oracle Linux support.
-Note that WebLogic licenses and support do not include customer entitlements for direct access to Oracle Linux support or Unbreakable Linux Network (to access the standalone Oracle Linux patches).
+Note that WebLogic Server licenses and support do not include customer entitlements for direct access to Oracle Linux support or Unbreakable Linux Network (to access the standalone Oracle Linux patches).